christophernhill/gmao_mitgcm_couplng/notes/tag-index.md

+- checkpoint 0_G (2016/11/10)
   * Adding remaining import and export fields (except sea-ice).
+  * Adding matlab scripts for looking at MITgcm and GEOS-5 output.

 - checkpoint 0_G (2016/11/09)
   * Export of 3-D mask, removal of 3d mask stub, and fix